 The expressive arts emphasize an interdisciplinary or intermodal approach to creative endeavour.
-The field is grounded not in specific techniques or media but in how the arts can respond to the multitude of human experience from life challenging situations to selfrealization.
+The field is grounded not in specific techniques or media but in how the arts can respond to the multitude of human experience from life challenging situations to self-realization.
 Expressive arts professionals, such as therapists, consultants/educators, and artists work with symbols, text, movement, sound, and other various media grounded in the body and imagination.
-Expressive arts practitioners are sensitive to individuals' needs during the creative process and are committed to fostering a compassionate environment for listening, speaking and witnessing.

 In this course, we will be exploring the uses of drawing, clay, sand tray, puppets, musical instruments, and picture cards to understand their utility and application as "mediating tools" in the counseling and therapeutic context as applied to individuals and groups of all ages.
 We will focus on the work of one particular author, Dr. Violet Oaklander, an early pioneer of expressive arts and Gestalt play therapy.
-Dr. Oaklander's 1978 text Windows to our Children: A Gestalt Therapy Approach to

-Children and Adolescents presented a model of working with children and adolescents in the therapeutic setting using the expressive arts that has since influenced practitioners worldwide.
+Dr. Oaklander's 1978 text Windows to our Children: A Gestalt Therapy Approach to Children and Adolescents presented a model of working with children and adolescents in the therapeutic setting using the expressive arts that has since influenced practitioners worldwide.
 Presently, this text is published in eleven languages - English, Spanish, Portuguese, Italian, Serbo-Croatian, Croatian, Russian, Chinese, Hebrew, Korean and German.
 Windows to our Children is a popular textbook used in counseling programs at universities and colleges around the world, including Australia, New Zealand, South Africa, Brazil, Israel, Canada, the United States, and many countries in Europe.
 In exploring Dr. Oaklander's work, we will be focusing on accomplishing the following goals for the course:

-- 1) understanding the developmental, psychological, and neurological theory underlying the use of the expressive arts in counseling and therapeutic contexts. - 2) gaining an understanding of and experience with multiple expressive media - 3) developing a repertoire of approaches for the application of expressive arts in counseling and therapeutic contexts - determining which expressive media provide the best fit for you as practitioner and for the populations with whom you work
+- 1) gaining an understanding of the developmental and psychological theory underlying the use of the expressive arts in counseling and therapeutic contexts. - 2) gaining an understanding of and experience with multiple expressive arts media - 3) developing a repertoire of approaches for the application of expressive arts in counseling and therapeutic contexts - 4) determining which expressive media provide the best fit for you as practitioner and for the populations with whom you work